Ad11ya/weather/README.md

 # weather
 my first website.
-It tells weather of any given location
+It tells current weather status of any given location